Course Descriptions and Scheduling

 Mandatory nine-week courses that meet every day.
 Students in each grade will have four Enrichment classes throughout the year.

 In Fine Art Enrichment students will learn basic techniques used to create art, and work with different types of media.
 Art empowers children to communicate ideas that words and numbers cannot always adequately express.
 Art provides opportunities to explore other cultures and times, teaching tolerance for others' heritage and belief systems while valuing the individual.
 Arts encourages multiple responses, respecting that the questions are often as important as the answers.
 In Art, there are many correct and valid responses.
 Art teaches flexibility in thinking, a mandate for success in a global society.
 Art teaches students to continue searching for meaning and understanding.
 You gotta have ART!
-Michigan’s K-12 Grade Level Content Expectations for the Arts
+National Core Art Standards.

 The Life Skills program provides students with the opportunity to explore and discuss topics that are important to teens.
 The curriculum varies from dealing with relationships, social situations, internet safety, nutrition, and risk taking to basic sewing skills.
 The eighth grade is an important transition year for students.
 We work on helping them develop the skills to achieve this successfully.
 Michigan’s Family Consumer Science Benchmarks.

-Beginning instruction starts in the fifth grade and classes meet twice per week in like-instrument groups.
+Beginning instruction starts in the fifth grade and classes meet twice per week in similar instrument groups.
 In the sixth grade, instruction is increased to three times per week.
 Instrumentation is increased, allowing some students to start studying more advanced instruments like the bassoon and tuba.
-In grades 7-12, classes meet daily, with a focus on performance activities such as Solo and Ensemble Festival, District and State Band Festival, and several other concerts throughout the year.
-Seventh and Eighth graders participate in grade level bands at Mill Creek Middle School.
-Outgoing eighth graders are expected to possess the basic skills necessary to participate in the high school bands.
+In grades 7-12, classes meet daily, with a focus on performance activities such as Solo and Ensemble Festival, District Band Festival, and several other concerts throughout the year.
+Seventh and Eighth graders participate in grade-level bands at Mill Creek Middle School with a combined jazz band in the spring.
+Outgoing eighth graders are expected to possess the basic skills necessary to participate in the high school bands, and will participate in a marching unit and a high school audition in the spring.
 At DHS students participate in one of three bands based on the results of an audition each spring: Varsity Band, Concert Band, and Symphonic Band.
 Dexter Bands Website

-For Dexter Community Schools, orchestral studies begin in the fall of the 5th grade year.
-Students meet in small classes of like instruments twice a week.
-The 6th grade year adds an additional day of full ensemble rehearsals.
-Students in the Mill Creek 7th and 8th grade orchestra electives meet every day for full ensemble rehearses.
+For Dexter Community Schools, orchestra instruction begins in the Fall of the fifth-grade year.
+Students meet in small classes of similar instruments twice a week, learning fundamentals and techniques.
+The sixth-grade year adds an additional day of full ensemble rehearsals, plus the introduction of the string bass.
+Students in the Mill Cree seventh- and eighth-grade orchestra electives meet every day for full ensemble rehearsals.
 The middle school years also mark the beginning of symphony orchestra and festival performances.
 High school orchestra students can choose to join the Dexter High School Concert Orchestra or audition to become a member of the Dexter High School Chamber Orchestra.
 Dexter Orchestra Website